mbettan/terraform-google-project-factory/README.md

 ### 2.2 IAM roles

-You will need add the following IAM policy binding to your project
+You will need add the following IAM policy bindings to your project.
+This will provide the permissions required to your GCP account.

 * **Service Usage Admin** roles/serviceusage.serviceUsageAdmin
 * **Service Account Admin** roles/iam.serviceAccountAdmin
 * **Service Account Key Admin** roles/iam.serviceAccountKeyAdmin